See below for pre-construction real estate fees:

 While interim occupancy is beneficial because it means you can take possession earlier, rather than have to wait for the developer to complete all the other units in the building before you can move in, it does add an extra step of confusion to the pre-construction closing process.

-Interim occupancy fees
+Interim occupancy fees (condominiums only)

 During the interim occupancy period, you’ll have to pay the real estate developer a fee.